nihith-nath/Brew_MY_Recommendations/README.md

-# Starbucks_Recommendation_system
+# Brew My Recommendations

+## Overview
- i am creating a personalized starbucks recommendation system web application that will recommend users new drinks based on their preferences and previously liked drinks
+"Brew My Recommendations" is a personalized Starbucks drink recommendation system web application.
+It recommends new drinks to users based on their preferences and previously liked drinks.
+The system uses K-means clustering to identify similar drinks and suggest the closest matches to the user's selected preferences.

+## Live Demo
-## check out my recommendation system @ https://huggingface.co/spaces/Nihith-Nath/Brew_My_Recommendations
+Check out my recommendation system [here](https://huggingface.co/spaces/Nihith-Nath/Brew_My_Recommendations).

+## Features
+- **Personalized Recommendations**: Get drink recommendations tailored to your taste.
+- **Interactive UI**: Easily select preferences and view recommended drinks.
+- **Filter Options**: Filter recommendations by hot/cold drinks and caffeine/no caffeine options.
+- **Dynamic Updates**: Recommendations update dynamically as preferences are changed.

+## Project Structure
+The project consists of the following key files:
+- `app.py`: Contains the Flask application setup and route definitions.
+- `main.py`: Handles the recommendation logic and data processing.
+- `index.html`: The front-end interface for user interaction.